tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

     [the Manual][uwfm] isn't the one we actually ship.
 Our two [other][uwfr] primary [sources][uwfd] also do not cover exactly the version of U/W FOCAL we ship.

+1. It inspires questions in the reader's mind without providing an answer.
+Whether this was intentional — with the author intending that the user answer these questions on his own — or otherwise, some of these questions we felt needed answering here within the PiDP-8/I U/W FOCAL documentation.

 This document is our attempt to fill these gaps and to supplement those other documents.
 [Extensions and corrections][hack] are welcome.